killercoda/scenario-examples/cloud-lab/step2.md

 **Note that this is unsafe and that you should never do this is in a production system.**

 Now that the IP address of the Katacoda machine is whitelisted, we can connect to the cluster.
-Copy the password from the Instructions tab and the IP address of one of the scylla nodes from the General tab.
+Copy the password from the Instructions tab and the IP address of one of the ScyllaDB nodes from the General tab.
 Run the following command with the password and the IP address you copied:

 `docker run -it --rm --entrypoint cqlsh scylladb/scylla -u scylla -p *************** 1.1.1.1`{{copy}}